Planning Quality Content for Your Early Learning Program

 These activities incorporate large body movements such as jumping, swinging arms, and stretching.

-Games will generally be non-competitive and open-ended, although kids may want to add their scores in a game of toss or run races in the backyard.
+Games will generally be non-competitive and open-ended, although kids may want to add up their scores in a game of toss, or run races in the backyard.

 Indoors